 -OBRA limited AFDC eligibility to families whose gross income, less child care and other work-related expenses, up to a maximum, did not exceed 150 percent of their state's standard of need.
 The 150 percent limit cut many poor working families off AFDC entirely.
-As of February 1982, every state's standard of need, and in 37 states 150 percent of the standard of need, fell below federal poverty guidelines.
+As of February 1982, every state's standard of need, and in 37 states AFDC entirely.
+As of rebruary 1562, every state's standard of need, and in or states 150 percent of the standard of need, fell below federal poverty guidelines.
 In over 30 states 150 percent of the standard of need was less than the monthly minimum wage for a 40 hour week.
-For example, a family of four in West Virginia with countable income of \$498 per month (64 percent of federal poverty guidelines) would lose even a partial AFDC grant because of the 150 percent cap.
+For example, a family of four in West Virginia with count-able income of \$498 per month (64 percent of federal poverty guidelines) would lose even a partial AFDC grant because of the 150 percent cap.
 In Texas, a family of three with an annual income of \$3,025 would be ineligible for AFDC.
 Yet in Texas, loss of AFDC also means automatic loss of medical assistance.
 Although some states loss of AFDC also means automatic loss of medical assistance.
 Although some states did raise their need standards in order to allow working recipients to be eligible for AFDC, many more did not.

-2. Restoring the work incentive disregards by eliminating the four month limitation on the \$30 and \(\frac{1}{2} \) disregard and changing the order for applying the disregards.
-State welfare administrators projected that the OBRA changes in the work incentive disregards accounted for 26 percent of all AFDC cases closed due to OBRA changes and for 46 percent of all cases whose benefits were reduced.
+2. Restoring the work incentive disregards by eliminating the four month limita-tion on the \$30 and 1⁄2 disregard and changing the order for applying the disregards.
+State welfare administrators projected that the OBRA changes in the work incen-tive disregards accounted for 26 percent of all AFDC cases closed due to OBRA changes and for 46 percent of all cases whose benefits were reduced.
 Eliminating the \$30 and 1⁄2 disregards after four months discourages recipients from working.
 In fact, parents with high work-related expenses and child care costs are in some states worse off than if they were not working at all.
 Some states, Wisconsin and Utah for example, have reported that their AFDC costs have increased due to the loss of the disregard after four months.
-Data from Wisconsin show that over 50 percent of the cases terminated due to the loss of the \$30 and 1/3 disregard are back on AFDC within two and one-half to three and one-half months, and many of them have reduced earnings and consequently are receiving larger grants.
+Data from Wisconsin show that over 50 percent of the cases terminated due to the loss of the \$30 and 1⁄2 disregard are back on AFDC within two and one-half to three and one-half months, and many of them have reduced earnings and consequently are receiving larger grants.

 3. Raising the maximum amount of allowable work expense deductions.
 We also support increasing from \$75 per month to 20 percent of gross earnings (up to a maximum of \$175 per month) the amount of work-related expenses that can be subtracted from earned income in calulating a family's AFDC eligibility and benefit levels.
 The arbitrary limit imposed on the work expense deduction in 1981 is inadequate.
-The \$75 maximum is participarly inadequate if it is interpreted, as it has been by some courts, to include mandatory payroll deductions such as Social Security and federal taxes, as well as transpolitation, uniforms and small tools.
-In Maryland, for example, a mother with two children working full time at the minimum wage will have mandatory payroll deducations of \$84.60 per month for federal, state and local taxes and FICA.
+The \$75 maximum is participarly inadequate if it is interpreted, as it has been by some courts, to include mandatory payroll deductions such as Social Security and federal taxes, as well as transpo tation, uniforms and small tools.
+In Maryland, for example, a mother with two children working full time at the mini-mum wage will have mandatory payroll deducations of \$84.60 per month for federal, state and local taxes and FICA.
 Given the confusion surrounding application of the \$75 work expense deduction, it is essential that Congress clarify the issue by providing a work expense deduction that reflects the real costs of working.